sparkle-plugin/alps/src/mainpage.md

 ## Example Programs

-ALPINiSM comes with several samples in the `examples` directory.
+ALPS comes with several samples in the `examples` directory.

 ## This Document

-This document is written in Doxygen and maintained in the ALPINiSM git instance at:
+This document is written in Doxygen and maintained in the ALPS git instance at:

 [git://git-pa1.labs.hpecorp.net/ssftm/alps](git://git-pa1.labs.hpecorp.net/ssftm/alps)

 ## Generating the documentation

-We include the ALPINiSM documentation as part of the source (as opposed to using a hosted wiki, such as the github wiki, as the definitive documentation) to enable the documentation to evolve along with the source code and be captured by revision control (currently git).
+We include the ALPS documentation as part of the source (as opposed to using a hosted wiki, such as the github wiki, as the definitive documentation) to enable the documentation to evolve along with the source code and be captured by revision control (currently git).
 This way the code automatically includes